Expat Funeral Insurance in Spain

-Expat funeral insurance in Spain helps foreigners living in the country organise funeral arrangements, administrative procedures and potential repatriation when a death occurs.
+Expat funeral insurance in Spain helps foreigners living in the country organise funeral services, administration and, where included, repatriation to the home country.

-This guide explains how funeral insurance works for expats in Spain, what funeral plans typically include, how repatriation fits into the process and how to choose the right protection based on your personal situation.
+This guide explains how funeral insurance works for expats, how funeral plans and repatriation cover in Spain differ, what protection may include and how to choose the right solution for your personal and family circumstances.

 In this guide you’ll learn:

-For a broader overview of insurance protection for foreigners living in Spain, see our:
+For a broader overview of insurance protection for foreigners living in Spain, see:

 Table of Contents